jrkoch127/ahed_ads_project/README.md

 ## Identifying ADS Bibliographic Gaps Against NASA Astrobiology Habitable Environments Database (AHED)

+Recently NASA has asked the Astrophysics Data System to develop a plan to expand its service from Astrophysics to cover all five scientific disciplines supported by NASA’s Science Mission Directorate (Heliophysics, Planetary Science, Astrophysics, Earth Science, Biophysics).
+The initial phase of this expansion has now been approved and funded: to begin the expansion into Planetary Science and Heliophysics [Accomazzi 2021](https://ui.adsabs.harvard.edu/abs/2021AAS...23813203A/abstract).
+Over the past year we developed a census to ensure research areas such as Space Science, Astrobiology, Aeronomy and Solar Physics are properly accounted for and represented in our database.
+The ultimate goal of this effort is to provide the same level of support for these disciplines as ADS currently provides for Astrophysics: current and accurate coverage of both refereed and gray literature, preprints, data and software.
+We expect that enhanced search capabilities will be developed in due time through collaborations with partners and stakeholders.

-In the context of the recently announced ADS Expansion Project, ADS seeks to broaden the collections’ bibliographic coverage to include Planetary Science, Heliophysics, and Earth Sciences.
-In collaboration with NASA’s Astrobiology Habitable Environments Database (AHED), this project was completed to assess the bibliographic holdings of AHED, identify those that have already been included in ADS’s holdings, flag those that are not yet included, and finally curate records and ingest those missing into ADS.
+The project described in this blog is a collaboration with NASA’s Astrobiology Habitable Environments Database (AHED) to assess the bibliographic holdings of AHED, identify those that have already been included in ADS’s holdings, flag those that are not yet included, and finally curate records and ingest those missing into ADS.
 This is one example of ADS’s goal to form collaborations with partners and expand access to scientific data and literature.
+The results of this project will be a first indication of how well the ADS covers the literature relevant for this type of research.

 As a recent addition to the ADS Team supporting curation efforts and assisting in collection management, this appealed to my interests as I have recently begun honing my Python skills, and learning new tools such as Jupyter Notebook and OpenRefine.
 Jupyter Notebook is especially useful for new Python users because it helps break up scripts into more manageable blocks (cells) and I can include my notes, findings, and documentation along the way.

 In this documentation I intend to outline the goals I established, the steps I took to accomplish them, and lessons learned.
 To accomplish this project, I used a combination of my own knowledge and expertise, I read API Documentation, searched online for solutions as needed, and I also collaborated with team members to debug and learn the ins and outs of the ADS API.

 ### Project Outline and Goals

 The source data used in this project was an excel spreadsheet provided of AHED’s bibliographic holdings (with metadata for Authors, Org code, Title, Journal information, and DOI if available), which was split up into three sheets by Branch (Astrophysics Branch, the Planetary Systems Branch, and the Exobiology Branch).

 <b>Sample image of original excel file, showing items in three tabs for the AHED Branches</b>

 <img width="1004" alt="Screen Shot 2021-11-04 at 11 44 23 AM" src="https://user-images.githubusercontent.com/31739067/140366721-e2721366-94d7-4651-a06d-17e7a10483e4.png">

 The main overall goal was to match each publication with an ADS bibcode if it exists.
-In order to accomplish this, my team recommended I use the ADS API to match based on DOIs (for those proivded), then reference strings, and then fill in the rest by Title.
+In order to accomplish this, my team recommended I use the ADS API to match based on DOIs (for those provided), then reference strings, and then fill in the rest by Title.
 I split up my overall goal into four major tasks, and for each of these phases I created a new Jupyter Notebook and outlined the steps.
 1. [(Notebook 1): Match AHED to ADS Items by DOI](#match-by-doi)
 2. [(Notebook 2): Match AHED to ADS Items by Reference Strings](#match-by-ref)
 3. [(Notebook 3): Match AHED to ADS Items by Title](#match-by-title)